sinyayadynya/next-jetioguz/README.md

 # jeti-oguz-destination

-The Destination Jeti-Oguz site built as a headless Drupal with Next.js.
+The Destination Jeti Oguz site built as a headless Drupal with Next.js.

 See https://demo.next-drupal.org